mycoboco/ocelot/doc/cel/opt.md

 }
 ```

-In this case, all added options have flag variables, thus unnecessary to
+All added options have flag variables in this case, thus unnecessary to provide
-provide a handler function, which is why `opt_extend()`'s last argument is
+a handler function, which is why the last argument to `opt_extend()` is `NULL`.
-`NULL`.

 If an option takes an option-argument or needs a special handling, a pointer to
-a handler function should be given:
+a handler function should be given instead:

 ```
 /* separate module */